 - Read and annotate the poem.
 Skim the poem to get its overall mood.
 Scrutinise the poem in the second reading to discover what elements can help you answer the question.
 Jot down quick notes to save your thoughts.
 In the third reading, see if your notes are supported by the poem’s lines.

 - Plan your answer.
 It might be tempting to start writing as soon as you’re done with reading the question.
 But there is a good chance you’ll get lost midway or find yourself recycling your ideas in different words.
-It’s worthwhile to plan and know what to do throughout the essay.
+It’s worthwhile to plan your answer and know what to do throughout the essay.

 - Write a structured answer.